 It was of a table.
 The table must be beautiful, perhaps a mosaic of stained glass.
 It would be in a public place like a park, yet unlike other park benches or picnic tables, this one would serve a unique purpose.
 For it to serve its purpose, it must be accompanied by a plaque that explains its function.
 It would function in the following way: As a place, where people who wouldn’t otherwise talk to each other could do so.
 The point is that, if you feel like talking or listening, you come to this table.
 Once you no longer feel like doing so, you get up and leave.
 Therefore, the only ones at the table are people that want to participate in a conversation with the other people there.
 No one who does not want to participate is there diluting the potency of this purpose.
 In this way, the table has Intention.
 The difference between this table and any other park bench is that people sit on park benches because they are waiting for something, or because they are relaxing, or as some stop along the way of their premeditated agenda.
 Someone sitting on a park bench is not necessarily soliciting public interaction.
 I personally sit on park benches to be alone amidst a sea of strangers- to observe people from outside context of their interaction.

 But one would sit at this mosaic table specifically to engage with others.
 And more specifically, to engage with people they otherwise would not encounter.
 Most communal spaces are built on the foundation of common interests or affiliations (church service, the Spanish club, Gay Straight Alliance, town meeting, woman’s book club, biology class, family reunion, track team, cancer support group, bloc party, teacher’s conference, meditation night.)
 The premises of such congregations draws together people who already have something in common- their culture, their religion, their age, their health, their income bracket, their gender, their language, etc. This type of organization makes it so that we hardly encounter people who have nothing overtly in common with ourselves.
-The objective of this table on the other hand is to dissolve these invisible barriers to attract together people with no common interest factor.
+The objective of this table on the other hand is to dissolve these invisible barriers to attract together people with no common interest factor, besides immediate location.
 So that you don’t just concentrate your social circle and your ideals into what you already know, but have a place to seek what you do not yet know.